Techtonica/curriculum/relational-databases/relational-databases.md

 - Create tables using DDL
 - Understand the existence of different SQL dialects
 - Understand the existence of other database types
+- Become familiar with ORMs
+- Consider how to model data for relational databases

 ### Specific Things To Teach